gabriele-costa/pests/PITCHME.md

 - Less common but relevant for some problems on interest
 - **Example** Sub-module construction and controller synthesis
-- B could not exe
+- B could not exis
 -
 ---